 5 Ways To Attract The Right Candidates With Your Job Description

-When looking to fill a position on your church staff, the first step is determining what the responsibilities of the role are and what type of person would best fulfill those requirements.
+When looking to fill a position on your church, school, or nonprofit staff, the first step is determining what the responsibilities of the role are and what type of person would best fulfill those requirements.
 Whether it is a new position being created or finding a replacement for someone who is transitioning out of a role, creating a clear job description will help your church or ministry attract and find the right candidates.

 Here are 5 ways to attract the best candidates with your comprehensive job description.